 How to Plan A Layers of Learning Unit and Year Re-cap

 So that’s it.
-Remember the three steps.
-Figure out your pacing, then plan each individual unit, and finally, write it all down in your weekly planner.
+Figure out your pacing and write details all down in your weekly planner.
 Take the time to plan during the summer (or your school break) and then all through the year school will go smoothly with very little prep time needed.

 You might like reading more Layers of Learning how-tos.

 Try family-style homeschooling now with free samples of four Layers of Learning units when you subscribe.
 You'll get to try family-style history, geography, science, and arts with your children.

 5 thoughts on “How to Plan A Layers of Learning Unit and Year”